New York's 12th congressional district: List of members representing the district

-1803–1813: One seat
+1803–1813: one seat

 1813–1823: two seats

 From 1813 to 1823, two seats were apportioned to the District, elected at-large on a general ticket.

-1823 – present: One seat
+1823–present: one seat

 Recent elections

-In New York, are numerous minor parties at various points on the political spectrum.
-Certain parties will invariably endorse either the Republican or Democratic candidate for every office, hence the state electoral results contain both the party votes, and the final candidate votes (Listed as "Recap").
+In New York, there are numerous minor parties at various points on the political spectrum.
+Certain parties will invariably endorse either the Republican or Democratic candidate for every office; hence, the state electoral results contain both the party votes, and the final candidate votes (Listed as "Recap").